Professional rodent control technician inspecting a Boise home exterior for mouse and rat entry points

 How Green Guard Handles Rodent Control in Boise

-As of April 2026, our rodent service starts at $49 for the initial visit.
+As of August 2026, our rodent service starts at $49 for the initial visit.
 That gets you a full property inspection, entry-point identification, interior trap placement, and exterior bait station setup.
+Right now, before the fall push, is the highest-value moment of the year to book one.
 From there, quarterly service keeps the problem from coming back.

 A few things that matter about how we work:

-- Local, family-owned.
-We're not a national franchise dispatch center.
-Dustin Wright owns the company, and he answers his own phone.
+• Local, family-owned.
+We are not a national franchise dispatch center.
+The owner runs the trucks, and you talk to a Boise team when you call.
 Over 2,500 Treasure Valley families have used us since we opened, with a 4.9 star average across 170-plus Google reviews.

 How Much Does Rodent Control Cost in Boise?